rolandtoth/AdminOnSteroids/README.md

 A few usability mods targetting the default admin theme.

 - **Make header sticky**: stick the header to the top of the browser window so it stays in place when scrolling down
+- **Set wider main content**: sets the max-width of the main content from 1200px to 1480px
 - **Center login form**: align login page items to center

 ###AsmTweaks